tummfm/chemtrain/docs/algorithms/getting_started.md

 Chemtrain is an extensive library to train machine-learning models for molecular dynamics.
-Its modular design tries to enable the creation of new training strategies.
+Its modular design enables the creation of new training strategies.
 The functionalities of these modules are:

 ### ``trainers`` -- **High-Level API to Algorithms**